NeoMatrix14241/VisionLane/README.md

 ## Requirements

 - Python 3.10 or higher (Tested from 3.10 to 3.12.6)
-- NVIDIA GPU with 8GB+ RAM and CUDA/recently supported drivers (optional, else will fallback to CPU)
+- [REQUIRED / CRITICAL] NVIDIA GPU with 8GB+ RAM (Important or it will crash then you have to restart the App) and CUDA/recently supported drivers (optional, else will fallback to CPU)
 - Windows 10 or Higher
 - [Ghostscript](https://www.ghostscript.com/releases/gsdnld.html) (required **only** for PDF compression features; optional otherwise)